Phone-GWP-group

 Thirdly, water consumption is reduced by up to 99%.

-And finally, there are considerable emission reductions in manufacturing recycled cardboard in the UK by not importing materials from overseas.
-The UK cannot sustainably produce enough wood for the amount of paper and cardboard produced yearly, but recycling the material already within the economy circumvents this issue.
+Finally, there are considerable emissions reductions in manufacturing recycled cardboard in the UK by avoiding the import of materials.
+The UK can’t sustainably produce enough wood to meet the amount of paper and cardboard produced each year, but recycling the material already within the economy helps circumvent this issue.

 What is the difference?

-Virgin and recycled fibres are common terms when discussing the recycling of papers and corrugated cardboard.
+Virgin and recycled fibres are standard terms used to describe paper and corrugated cardboard recycling.

 Virgin fibres are effectively pulp obtained by a chemical process which removes lignin (a class of complex organic polymers that form necessary structural materials in the support tissues of vascular plants) from wood.
 Effectively, it is making paper from wood.

-Recycled fibres refer to pulp from recycled material – essentially cardboard packaging or papers previously used but recovered for recycling.
+Recycled fibres refer to pulp from recycled material, essential cardboard packaging or papers previously used but recovered for recycling.

 A dense forest